-In April 2012 I joined Standard Chartered as Senior Manager, Digital Communications – looking after web, intranet and social media channels for this global bank.
+In April 2012 I joined Standard Chartered.
+I’m currently Deputy Head of Digital Communications – looking after web, intranet and social media strategy for this global bank.
 There I am working on a wide range of digital projects across internal and external comms, and in particular the rollout of an enterprise social network.

 I genuinely love communication.
 Done well, effective communication brings enormous benefits to both employees and the organisations that employ them.
 I love communication theory, too.
 I studied it at Goldsmiths, and in 2009 completed the CIPR Internal Communications Certificate, with a final assessment on social media and employee advocacy.

 My experience of social media is wide-ranging and as an early adopter and longtime geek I’ve been interacting with strangers via the internet for over 20 years.
 Ironically, I was also a contributor to a printed guide to Facebook, and to Share This Too, the second volume of the CIPR’s handbook for social media professionals, which was published last summer.

 I tweet a lot; about intranets, mostly, but also UX, usability, technology and public services.
 Plus food, TV, whimsy and regular rants about South West Trains.
 Despite this, Ragan.com named me as one of their 25 top comms industry tweeters in 2011.